kcui1995/pyPCET/README.md

 1. `ReacProtonPot` (2D array or function): proton potential of the reactant state
 2. `ProdProtonPot` (2D array or function): proton potential of the product state

 The input of the proton potential can be either a 2D array or a callable function.
 If these inputs are 2D arrays, a fitting or splining will be performed to create a callable function for subsequent calculations.
 By default, the proton potentials will be fitted to an 6th-order polynomial.
 The 2D array should have shape (2, N), the first row is the proton position in Angstrom, and the second row is the potential energy in eV.
-If these inputs are functions, they must only take one argument, which is the proton position in Angstrom.
-The unit of the returned proton potentials should be eV.
+If these inputs are functions, they must only take one argument, which is the proton position in Angstrom, and these functions should return the proton potential energy in eV.

 > [!TIP]
 > Always plot the fitted/interpolated proton potentials with the original data to check the fitting/interpolation quality.